Dependency Pairs for Expected Innermost Runtime Complexity and Strong Almost-Sure Termination of Probabilistic Term Rewriting: ADP Processors

 \subsection{Further Processors}

 In the non-probabilistic setting, there are several further processors used to derive upper complexity bounds.
 For example, the DP and DT frameworks of \cite{arts2000termination,giesl2006mechanizing,noschinski2013analyzing} also provide processors that use narrowing, rewriting, or instantiations to \emph{transform} DP/DT problems to simplify the task of proving termination or complexity.
-To show how to adapt such transformational processors for our novel ADP framework, we adapt the \emph{narrowing processor} in \Cref{subsec:proofs}.
+To show how to adapt such transformational processors for our novel ADP framework, we present a corresponding adapted \emph{narrowing processor} in\report{ \Cref{sec:trans}.}\paper{ \cite{PPDPreport}.}

 [3]